kylemcdonald/AppropriatingNewTechnologies/readme.md

 > Despite the fact that other methods of identification (such as fingerprints, or iris scans) can be more accurate, face recognition has always remains a major focus of research because of its non-invasive nature and because it is people's primary method of person identification. ([Tanzeem Choudhury](http://vismod.media.mit.edu/tech-reports/TR-516/node7.html))

 As early as the 1960s, computers were aiding humans with face identification.
+[Woodrow Bledsoe](https://www.utexas.edu/faculty/council/1998-1999/memorials/Bledsoe/bledsoe.html) was one of the original researchers.
+In 1959 he worked on letter recognition using photocell mosaics at Sandia Corporation.
+In 1964/65 he worked with Helen Chan and Charles Bisson on the first face recognition algorithms at Panoramic Research, Inc. The algorithms were based on matching image that were manually marked up, so it worked but didn't scale well.
+Not very much of this work was published, "because the funding was provided by an unnamed intelligence agency that did not allow much publicity".

 In 1988/89 researchers developed techniques for automatically recognizing faces if the face was already aligned and normalized.
 They used techniques like principal components analysis, and neural networks for classification.
 In 1991 this technique was extended to face detection.

 One of the first databases to offer a baseline for comparing different algorithms was called [The Facial Recognition Technology (FERET) Database](http://www.itl.nist.gov/iad/humanid/feret/feret_master.html).
 It was developed from 1993-1997 and is still in use today.